 A cocktail flavoring patterned after Boonekamp of Magbitter, which originated in Leidschendam, Flanders in 1815.
 Aromatic, spicy and mildly licorice-like, it was to become the most popular digestive throughout Holland and Germany.
 In the saloons of 1890s San Francisco, its use was de rigueur in a "gin and bitters".
 Our concentrated Boonekamp Bitters can also be used for the preparation of present-day cocktails and shooters popular in Europe, such as Guido's Cocktail, Shot-In-The-Knee, and Meine Rettung (My Salvation).

 JAMAICA GINGER BITTERS

 A cocktail flavoring with a profile similar to Green Chartreuse® Liqueur.
 A concentrated, economical replacement which is unsweetened, allowing for greater control over the sweetness level in cocktails.
-Six dashes Green Carthusian Bitters approximates the unsweetened flavor of one ounce Green Chartreuse® liqueur.
+One teaspoon Green Carthusian Bitters approximates the unsweetened flavor of one ounce Green Chartreuse® liqueur.
 Use in classic cocktails like the Emerald, the Green Ghost, the Hague, Champs Elysées, Katinka, and numerous other drinks.

 A cocktail flavoring patterned after the original violet-flavored Crème Yvette®, which was first produced in the 1890s in Connecticut.
 Its name was a tribute to the American popularity of French chanteuse Yvette Guilbert.
 During the mid 1900s the liqueur was featured in various cocktails, including the popular Blue Moon.
 Our unsweetened Violette Bitters can be used in various drinks calling for Crème Yvette®.